DefinetlyNotAI/Test_generator/ReadMe.md

 It also includes error handling and logging to ensure the smooth operation of the application.

 The project is built using Python and SQLite as well as tiny amounts of PowerShell, it uses SQLite as the database.
-The API is designed to be RESTful and can be used with any frontend framework or application.
+The API is designed to be static - non-returning flag and can be used with any frontend framework or application.
-The API is LOCAL - So only having the sourcecode in your server allows the API's Usage
+The API is LOCAL - So only having the sourcecode in your server allows the APIs Usage or the DLL

 The project is open-source and available on GitHub at [https://github.com/DefinetlyNotAI/Test-generator](https://github.com/DefinetlyNotAI/Test-generator).
 Feel free to clone the repository and contribute to the project.